Funeral instead of 14th birthday for teen killed at festival

 A funeral mass for the teen will be held Tuesday at Our Lady of Guadalupe Church in San Jose, and then she will be buried in nearby Palo Alto in a private ceremony.

-It's the first memorial service of the three people killed when Santino William Legan cut through a fence and opened fire on July 28 at the popular Gilroy Garlic Festival.
+It's the first memorial service for the people killed when Santino William Legan cut through a fence and opened fire with a Romanian-made AK-47 style-rifle on July 28 at the popular Gilroy Garlic Festival.
 Legan also killed 6-year-old Stephen Romero of San Jose and Trevor Irby, 25, of Romulus, New York.
 More than a dozen people were injured.

 Legan, 19, killed himself after officers shot him multiple times, officials said.
 Authorities have not determined his motive for the attack that came the weekend before a shooting in Texas and another in Ohio left a combined 31 people dead.